qwaneu/qwaneu.github.io/_drafts/tdd-start-with-expectation.md

   assert_that(session.is_accessible_for(co_facilitator), is_(True))
 ```

-And finally, we add the setup code:
+And finally, we add the set-up code:

 ```python
 def test_sharing_makes_it_accessible_for_the_secondary_facilitator(self):